 A: As soon as possible after you have completed PY 610 and PY 611.
-Once you have narrowed down your research interests to a specific area or problem you'd like to solve, you should pick a faculty advisor, take PY 641, start writing your manuscript, and design your study.
+Once you have narrowed down your research interests to a specific area or problem you'd like to solve, you should take PY 641, start writing your manuscript, and design your study.